robbintt/outlines/digests/learning-how-to-learn/chunking-practice.md

-# Chunking, Practice, and Context
+# Chunking, Practice, and Recall

 These notes are my reinterpretation of the material of week 2 (of 4 weeks) of the online course ["Learning How to Learn" on Coursera](https://www.coursera.org/learn/learning-how-to-learn?) by Dr. Barabra Oakley.